Frequently Asked Questions

 What time do the doors open?

 Students are allowed to enter the building at 7:35 am.
 Please do not drop students off at school before 7:30 am.
-There is no outside supervision until that time.
+There is no outside supervision until 7:30 am.

 What are the Sandhill Elementary School office hours?